OTP Bank

 OTP Bank Group is the largest commercial bank of Hungary and one of the largest independent financial service providers in Central and Eastern Europe, with banking services for private individuals and corporate clients.
 The OTP Group comprises subsidiaries in the field of insurance, real estate, factoring, leasing and asset management, investment and pension funds.
-Besides Hungary, OTP Group operates in 11 countries of the region via its subsidiaries: in Albania (Banka OTP Albania SHA), in Bulgaria (DSK Bank), in Croatia (OTP banka d.d.), in Romania (OTP Bank Romania), in Serbia (OTP Banka Srbija), in Slovenia (OTP banka d.d.), in Ukraine (OTP Bank JSC), in Moldova (OTP Bank S.A.), in Montenegro (Crnogorska komercijalna banka), in Russia (OAO OTP Bank), and in Uzbekistan (JSCMB Ipoteka Bank).
+Besides Hungary, OTP Group operates in 10 countries of the region via its subsidiaries: in Albania (Banka OTP Albania SHA), in Bulgaria (DSK Bank), in Croatia (OTP banka d.d.), in Serbia (OTP Banka Srbija), in Slovenia (OTP banka d.d.), in Ukraine (OTP Bank JSC), in Moldova (OTP Bank S.A.), in Montenegro (CKB Banka), in Russia (OAO OTP Bank), and in Uzbekistan (JSCMB Ipoteka Bank).

-As of 2018, OTP Group had more than 36,000 employees, 13 million clients, and over 1,500 branches.
+As of 2026, OTP Group had more than 40,000 employees, 17.5 million clients, over 1,100 branches and its assets amounted to €124 billion.
 OTP is the largest commercial bank in Hungary with over 25% market share.